Willing to be wrong is more important than needing to be right.

 To reconnect with our inner fulfillment, however, we have to first become comfortable with being wrong.
 Only when we can allow ourselves to be wrong can we truly listen and appreciate others’ perspectives, suggestions, passions, and fears.
 When we are comfortable that we may not know the answer, we achieve the humility we need to build trust and positively engage with all of our partners in our healthcare system: physician colleagues, administrators, support staff, patients and community stakeholders.

 Our effort to listen to and enhance our “Adam 2” enables us to build trust with one another.
 Only when we have the skills needed to challenge our own assumptions can we challenge the assumptions of others in a humble and respectful manner.
-Only then can we engage one another in the difficult changes needed to transform our autonomous, siloed, wasteful and dysfunctional healthcare system into one that is collaborative, integrated, and functional.
+We then can engage one another in the difficult changes needed to transform our autonomous, siloed, wasteful and dysfunctional healthcare system into one that is collaborative, integrated, and functional.

 America today needs Physician Leaders to bring us all back to our calling.
 We are in a unique position to help create a value-based healthcare system which assures quality healthcare at a price point our society can afford.